 Once you've sent an email to get your offer on the radar of your intended audience, it's time to build out your reach even further.
 Blog posts serve as an effective campaign element for attracting people to your offer, and can be approached in a couple different ways.

 One way to use your blog to promote your offer is to create a simple "promo post" -- that's what we call them, anyway.
-This post is typically very short, only offering a quick introduction to the offer, a few value-driven bullet points on what people can expect to learn from it, and a compelling CTA to drive people to the landing page.
+This post is typically a very focused piece offering a quick introduction to the offer, advice on how to implement it, and a compelling CTA to drive people to the landing page.

 According to a 6-month analysis of HubSpot's Marketing Blog run by my colleague, Ginny Soskey, promo posts proved to be the most effective lead generators out of the seven post types we typically publish.
 While this may vary depending on your industry and audience, it's certainly a type we'd encourage you to explore on your own.